Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aSo4zUTOCwE.md

 # [June 22nd, 2021 Livestream](../2021-06-22.md)
 ## Q&A: Are there any plans for VR?
 https://www.youtube.com/watch?v=aSo4zUTOCwE
-This question was possibly duplicated with a more recent answer: [January 10th, 2023 Livestream Q&A: Are there any plans to add VR in Satisfactory?](./yt-IEF1X5YhgJY.md) [https://www.youtube.com/watch?v=IEF1X5YhgJY](https://www.youtube.com/watch?v=IEF1X5YhgJY)
+This question was possibly duplicated with a more recent answer: [January 24th, 2023 Livestream Q&A: Will you ever consider VR for Satisfactory?](./yt-8Cy8AQPkgAY.md) [https://www.youtube.com/watch?v=8Cy8AQPkgAY](https://www.youtube.com/watch?v=8Cy8AQPkgAY)

 ### Topics